 All applicants are responsible for securing information related to state licensure as a reading specialist (Arkansas or other state) to ensure that they meet state licensure requirements during or after the completion of coursework toward the degree.

 Conditional admission requirements and more details about the program may be found in the program’s academic catalog entry.

-The Master of Education in reading is a 36-hour online degree program that includes 15 common requirement hours and 21 hours of concentrated reading course work.
-Candidates must earn a cumulative 3.0 grade point average in the program.
+The Master of Education in reading is a 30-to-36-hour online degree program that includes 9 core requirement hours and up to 15 hours of concentrated reading course work.*

 See the Graduate Catalog for more details about this program.

 Dr. Linda Dorn | 501.569.3479 | firstname.lastname@example.org

 The Master of Education in Reading is nationally recognized by the International Reading Association (IRA) and accredited by the National Council for Accreditation of Teacher Education (NCATE).

 UALR is fully accredited by the Higher Learning Commission, affiliated with the Electronic Campus of the Southern Regional Education Board, and designated as “doctoral/research intensive” by the Carnegie Foundation.